-FDS Line Number FDS Line Item Definition

-Current Assets

-111 Cash-Unrestricted This FDS line represents cash and cash equivalents in any form available for use to support any activity of the program or project.
+FDS Line Number FDS Line Item Definition Current Assets 111 Cash-Unrestricted This FDS line represents cash and cash equivalents in any form available for use to support any activity of the program or project.
 114 Cash-Tenant Security This FDS line represents cash in the Security Deposit

-Deposits Fund.

-FDS Line Number FDS Line Item Definition 115 Cash-Restricted for Payment of Current Liabilities This line represents restricted cash and cash equivalents that are only to be expended for specified purposes.
+FDS Line Number FDS Line Item Definition Deposits Fund.
+115 Cash-Restricted for This line represents restricted cash and cash Payment of Current equivalents that are only to be expended for specified purposes.
 120 Total Receivables This line represents the total of all receivables less the amounts established as allowances for estimated uncollectible amounts.
-131 Investments- Unrestricted This line represents the fair market value of all investments which can be used to support any activity of a program, project, activity, COCC, or entities.
-135 Investments-Restricted for Payment of Current Liability This line represents the fair market value of all investments designated for specific purposes that will be used to liquidate a current liability in the next fiscal year or offset unearned revenue.
-142 Prepaid Expenses and Other Assets This line represents all prepaid expenses.
-These are not expected to be converted.
-144 Inter-program-Due From This line represents amounts due from other PHA projects, programs, and activities of a temporary nature.
+131 Investments- This line represents the fair market value of all Unrestricted investments which can be used to support any activity of a program, project, activity, COCC, or entities.
+135 Investments-Restricted This line represents the fair market value of all for Payment of Current investments designated for specific purposes that will Liability be used to liquidate a current liability in the next fiscal year or offset unearned revenue.
+142 Prepaid Expenses and This line represents all prepaid expenses.
+These are Other Assets not expected to be converted.
+144 Inter-program-Due This line represents amounts due from other PHA From projects, programs, and activities of a temporary nature.
 145 Assets Held for Sale This line item represents assets that the entity expects to sell to qualified applicants.
 This line item is typically used as part of the homeownership program.
 Current Liabilities 310 Total Current Liabilities This FDS line is the sum of lines 311 through 348 and represents the total of all current liabilities.
-343 Current Portion of Long-Term Debt (Capital Projects/Bonds) This line includes the current portion of debts acquired and debts issued for capital purposes of the PHA/entity.
+343 Current Portion of This line includes the current portion of debts acquired Long-Term Debt and debts issued for capital purposes of the (Capital PHA/entity.
+Projects/Bonds)